Anthony Gilbert (composer): Biography

 Gilbert, who was born in London on 26 July 1934, trained initially as a translator, then studied composition privately with Mátyás Seiber, piano with Denis Holloway at Trinity College, and composition with Alexander Goehr and Anthony Milner at Morley College.
 He also studied with Gunther Schuller at Tanglewood.

 He worked for the London branch of Schott, beginning as a warehouseman and later chief editor of contemporary music, and head of production.
-In 1970 he moved north, first as Granada Arts Fellow at Lancaster University, and then to the Royal Northern College of Music, as Tutor and later head of the school of composition and contemporary music, where he stayed until retirement in 1999.
+In 1970 he moved north, first as Granada Arts Fellow at Lancaster University, and then to the Royal Northern College of Music, as tutor and later head of the school of composition and contemporary music, where he stayed until retirement in 1999.
 He worked for extended periods as head of the composition department of the New South Wales State Conservatorium during the 1980s.
-Amongst his students were Sally Beamish, Tim Benjamin, Martin Butler, Simon Holt, Adam Johnson, Paul Newland, Priti Paintal, Janet Owen Thomas, James Saunders Jane Antonia Cornish and Ian Vine.
+Amongst his students were Sally Beamish, Tim Benjamin, Martin Butler, Simon Holt, Adam Johnson, Paul Newland, Priti Paintal, Janet Owen Thomas, James Saunders, Jane Antonia Cornish and Ian Vine.

 Gilbert was an active committee member of the Society for the Promotion of New Music, the music section of the ICA, the ISCM's British and Sydney sections, and the new music panel of North West Arts.
 He was a founding member and artistic director of both the New Music Forum, Manchester, and the Akanthos Ensemble at the Royal Northern College of Music.
 His publishers were Schott Music, for works prior to 1994, and then University of York Music Press.
 He enjoyed lasting friendships with other composers, including Harrison Birtwistle, Don Banks, Alexander Goehr and David Lumsdaine.

 He began writing a memoir in 2014, focusing on the work in the months preceding his 87th birthday; it was published as Kettle of Fish in 2021.

 Gilbert was married twice, and divorced twice.
 His first marriage was to Mary Hill, in 1956.
 Hill and Gilbert had three children.

-His second marriage in 1978 was to Alison Cox, who became the first Head of Composition at The Purcell School for Young Musicians where she has taught from 1988 - the present day, and also founded a musical charity, The Commonwealth Resounds.
+His second marriage in 1978 was to Alison Cox, who became the first head of composition at the Purcell School for Young Musicians, where she has taught since 1988, and also founded a musical charity, the Commonwealth Resounds.

 Gilbert died on 5 July 2023, at age 88.
 His three children, seven grandchildren, and three great-grandchildren survive him.